 The electric Mercedes CLA promises a maximum range of nearly 500 miles, and can recoup 200 miles of range in just 10 minutes.
+Or, if you need to keep racking up loyalty points at your local petrol station, the hybrid version is now available.

-Mercedes has unveiled its all-new CLA coupe, which is available as a full EV for the first time.
 Despite the CLA being one of Mercedes’ entry-level models, the German brand has thrown the kitchen sink at its new car, promising “more space, more refinement, more comfort, more intelligence and more efficiency” than before.

 At first glance you wouldn’t know the new CLA is electric.
 It still features a wide star-studded grille, which now sits beneath some curvy headlights that are joined by an LED lightbar.
 The new look is akin to Mercedes’ current EQ electric models.